What Knots Knot Knots

 Noorderlicht developed this project because it is important to give attention to this history in Noord-Netherlands as well.
 The project is also the beginning of a longer collaboration between organisations in Groningen, Drenthe, and Friesland to further research and bring visibility to this past.

-¹ Donna J. Haraway, Staying with the Trouble: Making Kin in the Chthulucene (Durham: Duke University Press, 2016), pp12: "it matters what knots knot knots."
+¹ Donna J. Haraway, Staying with the Trouble: Making Kin in the Chthulucene (Durham: Duke University Press, 2016), 12: "It matters what matters we use to think other matters with; it matters what stories we tell to tell other stories with; it matters what knots knot knots, what thoughts think thoughts, what descriptions describe descriptions, what ties tie ties."

 Koos Breukel is one of the most renowned portrait photographers in the Netherlands.
 His work explores the relationship between photographer and subject, placing intimacy and proximity at the core of his artistic method.